 Despite the previously mentioned challenges, eCOA is an accepted interface for global data collection and is a standard feature within DCT. eCOA can be conducted in a variety of ways while maintaining the “fit-for-purpose” validation requirements set by regulators.
 For example, a majority of eCOA can be conducted via virtual telehealth visits that are device agnostic, do not require provisioned devices, and allow the users (participants, caregivers, home health nurse, etc.) to be anywhere while conducting the assessment.
 This adds flexibility to the process while meeting all eCOA license holder requirements such as user interface specifications, form factor restrictions, and process steps.

-eCOA, combined with specialized telehealth platforms can digitally recreate much of the in-person visit experience.
+eCOA, combined with specialized telehealth platforms, can digitally recreate much of the in-person visit experience.
 Using the video and audio recording capabilities of a standard handheld device, for example, assessments of participant movement and vocal characteristics can be made remotely.

 To realize the benefits of eCOA in global decentralized and hybrid trials, we must overcome the security, privacy and user-related challenges discussed earlier.
 Having helped sponsors and CROs (contract research organizations) perform hundreds of DCTs over the years, THREAD has developed some best practices for how to optimize eCOA in these studies.

-Countries around the world present different sets of regulations regarding data security and privacy.
+Seek out systems with built-in privacy and security: Countries around the world present different sets of regulations regarding data security and privacy.
 Some are more stringent than others, so it is important to ensure that any software or platform vendors adhere to the most stringent regulations across your trial portfolio, irrespective of where any one single study is being conducted. eCOA platforms that are designed from the ground up with this in mind can help to address these differences.
 For example, GDPR is one of the strictest sets of restrictions regarding personal data in the world.
 By developing an eCOA platform that meets the strict standards of GDPR, a vendor will also meet or exceed any other sets of less-stringent regulations used in other parts of world.
 An example would be a vendor who utilizes advanced tokenization strategies to effectively mask all personally identifiable information (PII).
 Tokenization is a process by which PII is collected, only when necessary, directly from the participant and then immediately tokenized—or masked—and encrypted.
 In this way, all participant identification data is obscured immediately and completely.

 Going digital also raises concerns around what security standards are applied to your data sets and what measures need to be taken to minimize data incidents.
 Choosing platforms built from the beginning with a cloud infrastructure can protect data from breaches.